De Balkendsterpoldermolen, Alde Leie: Description

 De Balkendsterpoldermolen is what the Dutch describe as a Grondzeiler.
 It is a two storey smock mill on a low brick base.
 There is no stage, the sails reaching almost to ground level.
 The mill is winded by tailpole and winch.
 The smock and cap are thatched.
 The sails are Common sails.
 They have a span of 12.64 m.
 The sails are carried on a cast iron windshaft, which was cast by Gieterij Hardinxveld of Hardinxveld-Giessendam, South Holland in 1987.
 It also carries the brake wheel which has 40 cogs.
 This drives the wallower (23 cogs) at the top of the upright shaft.
-At the bottom of the upright shaft there are two crown wheels The upper crown wheel, which has 33 cogs drives an Archimedes' screw via a crown wheel.
+At the bottom of the upright shaft there are two crown wheels.
+The upper crown wheel, which has 33 cogs drives an Archimedes' screw via a crown wheel.
 The lower crown wheel, which has 27 cogs is carried on the axle of an Archimedes' screw, which is used to drain the polder.
-The axle of the screw is 37 cm diameter and 4.50 m long.
-The screw is 90 cm diameter.
+The axle of the screw is 37 cm in diameter and 4.50 m long.
+The screw is 90 cm in diameter.
 It is inclined at 24°.
 Each revolution of the screw lifts 218 L of water.